YouMingYeh/github-blog/README.md

 - [x] Lighthouse
 ![alt text](LightHouse.png)

-## How to start the app
-Video Tutorial: TODO

 ## Playground
 Explore the application here: [GitHub Blog](https://github-blog-blue.vercel.app).
 This project introduces an innovative way to manage blog content using GitHub repositories, offering two distinct modes of operation: a self-hosted blog and a platform blog.
+See the ***Guide*** Post for more information.

-- Self-Hosted Blog: Configured via the .env file using `GITHUB_REPO` and `GITHUB_OWNER`, this mode personalizes the blog to your specific GitHub repository.
+- Self-Hosted Blog: Configured via the `.env` file using `GITHUB_REPO` and `GITHUB_OWNER`, this mode personalizes the blog to your specific GitHub repository.
 It's designed for individual users who prefer a dedicated space for their content.

 - Platform Blog: By specifying the repository details in the URL, like https://github-blog-blue.vercel.app/YouMingYeh/github-blog, the platform blog mode allows for dynamic content sourcing directly from any GitHub repository.
 This flexibility is perfect for showcasing various projects or collaborating across different repositories.